arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"The first AI program was written in 1951! 🤖"* 😄
+*"Python was named after Monty Python's Flying Circus, not the snake! 🐍"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**